More bad news from south of the Orange Curtain, as a bike rider lost his life on Santiago Canyon Road.

 Update 2: The story just keeps getting worse.

-What was hidden behind the Register’s paywall was the news that Gonzalez had fled the scene.
+What was hidden behind the Register’s paywall was the news that Gonzales had fled the scene.
 According to the paper, she was arrested a short time later on suspicion of felony driving under the influence and felony hit and run; sounds like a charge of felony vehicular manslaughter would be in order, as well.

 She’s expected to be in court today.